kanjasaha/funfooding/README.md

  Development environment setup

 SQL:

 1a.
-Run the scripts in sqlscripts folder.
+Create a database named ThreeSixtyTwo.
 1b.
-Ensure SQL Login is enabled and has access to the database.
+Run the SQL scripts in sqlscripts folder(Step1 & Step2).

 2a.
 Move the Solr folder to c:\
 2b. run the run.bat file in solr/example folder.